Windows Into the Tenderloin

 Windows into the Tenderloin is a mural in, for, and about the Tenderloin District in San Francisco.
-The mural has several "windows" that show various views of the neighborhood, each with intricate descriptions of the street scene there, and different references to history, local legends, and a collaboratively envisioned future dreamscape of the community.
+The mural has several "windows" that show bird's eye views of the neighborhood, each with intricate descriptions of the street scene there, with references to history, local legends, and a collaboratively envisioned future dreamscape of the community.

-Countless little details in this mural were added in direct response to spontaneous interactions with the local population while painting.
-Among other things, they include just under 300 little figures based on real people of the neighborhood: not civic notables and heroes, but anyone there who wanted to be a part of it.
+Countless details in this mural were painted in real-time response to spontaneous interactions with the local population.
+Among other things, they include just under 300 mini-portraits of real people of the neighborhood: not civic notables or famous heroes, but anyone there who wanted to be a part of it.

 This mural is therefore a time-capsule documenting this neighborhood’s street life during a time that narrowly preceded a period of accelerated change in this City.

-- The Ghosts: here the mural describes the past, the architecture, and the history of the establishments that were replaced by the many parking lots in this neighborhood.
-(Go!)
+- The Ghosts: here the mural mentions the past: local historical architecture and legendary establishments that were destroyed and replaced by parking lots.

-The mural was painted from right to left, and its general narrative roughly follows this inverse direction from the normal English reading one.
+The mural was painted in the asian reading direction, from right to left, and its general narrative roughly follows this "inverse" direction.

 How the project came to be:

-The project was spearheaded by the North of Market/Tenderloin Community Benefit District, who invited Mona to create a public mural at this location.
-The main, initial design was inspired by research through community meetings, and through neighborhood walks with residents and organizations.
+The mural was spearheaded by the North of Market/Tenderloin Community Benefit District, who invited Mona to create a public mural at this location.

 The mural process began in late 2008 with research through community meetings and neighborhood walks led by residents and local organizations.